 We filled out surveys, indicating what sort of pressure we prefer, whether or not we like to stretch, and if there are any areas we'd like to avoid or focus on.
 (I was impressed by how much we could customize the experience.)
 Having just returned from a 10-day hiking trip, I opted for a medium-pressure massage with minimal stretch, focused mostly on my upper back and feet.

 Once we were finished our welcome tea and hors d'oeuvres, we were lead down a futuristic white corridor to our private massage room, where the real magic was soon to come.

 One of the most decadent things about the Tomoko experience is the mini massage that comes before the main event.
-After entering the massage suite, we changed into twin oversize robes (not unlike this one from Urban Outfitters), after which two serene massage therapists delivered a detoxifying foot bath or Ashiyu.
+After entering the massage suite, we changed into twin oversize robes, after which two serene massage therapists delivered a detoxifying foot bath or Ashiyu.

 We sipped on warm ginger tea, known to help reduce inflammation and soreness, as our masseuses performed a foot massage so relaxing, even the squirmiest, most ticklish guests would love it.